-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 "We're finally seeing movement in the right direction, but there is still a disappointing lack of trust in people and local governments to be able to use what we know about this virus to be able to open as safely as possible," said House Minority Leader Todd Gilbert.
 "We can’t stay shuttered forever.
 The Governor’s energy should be focused on providing specific guidance to people and businesses on how to interact safely rather than telling them what they can’t do."

-In late March, Gov. Northam became the first state governor to order schools closed for the remainder of the academic year, followed in the coming weeks and months by similar decisions in other states.
+, followed in the coming weeks and months by similar decisions in other states.

 Northam said on Monday that his administration's decision on school closings proved to be the right choice.